gardusig/competitive-programming/README.md

 ## reference
 Everything I use as reference during a competition

 ## solved_problems
-Accepted solutions for some problems / competitions from past competitions
+Accepted solutions from past competitions I took part